-Further details on these sectorial and norm-based exclusion policies and their scope of application are available on the dedicated section of AXA IM's website11.
+Further details on these sectorial and norm-based exclusion policies and their scope of application are available on the dedicated section of AXA IM's website12.

-Starting 2024, exclusions related to i) tobacco products and ii) countries with severe human rights violations will be converted into two new standalone sectorial policies, therefore applying to most of AXA IM assets under management (AuM) except for those assets previously mentioned as being out of scope for technical reasons
+Starting 2024, exclusions related to tobacco cultivation & production have been converted into a new standalone RI sectorial policy, therefore applying to most of AXA IM AuM except for those assets previously mentioned as being out of scope for technical or risk management reasons.